 In case you wanted a little more on these ex-spies’ credentials, have a glance over their respective bios:

 Michael Floyd is a leading authority on interviewing, detection of deception, and elicitation in cases involving criminal activity, personnel screening, and national security issues.
-In a career spanning more than thirty-five years, he has served in both the CIA and the National Security Agency, and founded Advanced Polygraph Services, where he conducted high-profile interviews and interrogations for law enforcement agencies, law firms, and private industry.
+In a career spanning more than 35 years, he has served in both the CIA and the National Security Agency, and founded Advanced Polygraph Services, where he conducted high-profile interviews and interrogations for law enforcement agencies, law firms, and private industry.

-Susan Carnicero, a former security officer with the CIA specializing in national security, employment, and criminal issues, is an eminent authority on interviewing, detection of deception, and elicitation.
+Susan Carnicero, a former security officer with the CIA specialising in national security, employment, and criminal issues, is an eminent authority on interviewing, detection of deception, and elicitation.
 Trained as a forensic psychologist, she is the developer of a behavioural screening program used extensively in both the public and private sectors, and is currently involved in conducting high-level screening interviews within the US government.

 To read their complete book, you can get yourself a copy over at amazon.com.